 If clients exhibit symptoms, mobile visits are canceled and staff provide services through telehealth, Velasquez said.

 They haven’t eliminated all risks.
 One staff member may have been exposed to someone with COVID-19, and the employee is on self-quarantine.

 “I told her she has to be quarantined, and she said ‘What does that mean?
 Can I still work from home’,” Venezia said.
 “I just thought that was amazing.”

 In addition to continuing services, the agency is working with the mayor’s office in Newark, N.J., and Rutgers University to operate a homeless shelter for people in that city with coronavirus.

 The shelter, to be operated by the City of Newark with behavioral health support from the Mental Health Association of Essex and Morris, Inc., will allow clinicians to work with Rutgers University’s early intervention support services to provide medical and psychiatric services.

 “It’s really exciting to figure out how we can serve this population that has nowhere else to go to quarantine because they’re not going to be allowed into shelters,” said Arielle Scarpelli, LCSW, homeless outreach director at the agency.

 Once clients are in the shelter, the clinic will leverage telehealth to continue providing services while they remain in quarantine.

 The program will also allow the Mental Health Association of Essex and Morris, Inc., to demonstrate their resilience and their ability to pivot in a crisis.
-The new program will also demonstrate the essential nature of behavioral health and the value that National Council for Behavioral Health members everywhere provide.
+The new program will also demonstrate the essential nature of behavioral health and the value that National Council for Mental Wellbeing members everywhere provide.